angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 ```

 Next, we implement the template where we use native HTML elements for accessibility.
+We want to keep this example as simple as possible, so please note that this is not a production-ready multiselect component.

 > For styling we use [picocss](https://picocss.com/) which is a minimalistic and lightweight and accessible styling framework for semantic HTML.

 We wrap the selection in a `<details>` element and place the label in the `<summary>`.
-Also we apply the attribute `aria-disabled` and hide the selection list, when the component is marked as disabled.
+Also we apply the attribute `aria-disabled` and hide the selection list when the component is marked as disabled.
-The selections itself are HTML `<input>` elements of type checkbox that we display by iterating over the list of `allTopics`.
+The selection options are HTML `<input>` elements of type checkbox that we display by iterating over the list of `allTopics`.
-To show the current selection state, we can simply bind the `checked` attribute to the components `value` which is a list of strings and check if the current topic is part of this list.
+To show the current selection state, we can bind the `checked` property to the components `value` which is a list of strings and check if the current option is part of this list.
 For changing the input we call a method `changeInput()` (we create it right after) with the topic name and the native event.

 ```html